IC power-supply pin

-IC power-supply pins denote a voltage and current supply terminals in electric, electronics engineering, and in Integrated circuit design.
-Integrated circuits (ICs) have at least two pins that connect to the power rails of the circuit in which they are installed.
+IC power-supply pins are voltage and current supply terminals found on integrated circuits (ICs) in electrical engineering, electronic engineering, and integrated circuit design.
+ICs have at least two pins that connect to the power rails of the circuit in which they are installed.
 These are known as the power-supply pins.
 However, the labeling of the pins varies by IC family and manufacturer.
-The double subscript notation usually corresponds to a first letter in a given IC family (transistors) notation of the terminals (e.g. VDD supply for a drain terminal in FETs etc.).
+The double-subscript notation usually corresponds to a first letter in a given IC family (transistors) notation of the terminals (e.g. VDD supply for a drain terminal in FETs etc.).

 The simplest labels are V+ and V−, but internal design and historical traditions have led to a variety of other labels being used.
 V+ and V− may also refer to the non-inverting (+) and inverting (−) voltage inputs of ICs like op amps.

 For power supplies, sometimes one of the supply rails is referred to as ground (abbreviated "GND") – positive and negative voltages are relative to the ground.
-In digital electronics, negative voltages are seldom present, and the ground nearly always is the most negative voltage level.
+In digital electronics, negative voltages are seldom present, and the ground nearly always is the lowest voltage level.
 In analog electronics (e.g. an audio power amplifier) the ground can be a voltage level between the most positive and most negative voltage level.

-While double subscript notation, where subscripted letters denote the difference between two points, uses similar-looking placeholders with subscripts, the double-letter supply voltage subscript notation is not directly linked (though it may have been an influencing factor).
+While double-subscript notation, where subscripted letters denote the difference between two points, uses similar-looking placeholders with subscripts, the double-letter supply voltage subscript notation is not directly linked (though it may have been an influencing factor).